 Some devices offered by Amazon also require OTP authentication, although they do not redirect to another page where the OTP may be entered.
 In that case, Amazon requires customers to log in on their device once, which gives them an error message saying that either the username and/or the password is incorrect while Amazon sends an OTP to the user’s mobile phone.
-Then, customers are required to sign-in again using their Amazon username and password by also adding the OTP code at the end of their account password.
+Then, customers are required to sign-in again, using their Amazon username and password and also add the OTP code at the end of their account password.

 Gmail SMS OTP Verification